kmadof/kmadof.github.io/_posts/2020-04-20-how-to-build-docker-image-on-azure-devops.md

 > - Pluggable architecture
 > - Execution without root privileges

-I recommend you read [this article](https://brianchristner.io/what-is-docker-buildkit/) which will give you general overview about Build Kit.
-But, to sum up, this is a software whch speed up bulding Docker images.
+I recommend you read [this article](https://brianchristner.io/what-is-docker-buildkit/) which will give you a general overview of Build Kit.
+But, to sum up, this is a software which speeds up building Docker images.
 We can enable [Build Kit on Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/containers/build-image?view=azure-devops#buildkit) by setting DOCKER_BUILDKIT in the pipeline.

 {% highlight yml %}